tog22/studyTools/README.md

 1. Note, we need software that can operate independent of internet access.

 2. On the e-mail entry page, there will be text saying the following: “The group running this event is generously helping a nonprofit organization called Earth Trends, which would like to send a one-time survey to the e-mail address you are entering.
 Completing this survey will earn you a chance to win $200 cash in a raffle.”

--  Obviously these email addresses need to be stored somewhere.
+Obviously these email addresses need to be stored somewhere.
 On the desktop, perhaps.

 3. One of two videos will start after participant enters email address.

--  I no way let the participant know there are two videos.
--  Under no condition may participant know that they are involved in a research study (this will bias the participant to expect a follow-up email checking on his/her eating habits).
+In no way let the participant know there are two videos.
+Under no condition may participant know that they are involved in a research study (this will bias the participant to expect a follow-up email checking on his/her eating habits).

 4. To advance the computer screen for the next participant, the researcher clicks one of four buttons:
 0 (normal) if: